 The Remembrance and Grieving Phase

 The second phase of trauma recovery is the remembrance and grieving phase.
-This may involve engaging in therapy, such as Trauma-focused CBT (TF-CBT) or Eye Movement Desensitization and Reprocessing (EMDR) Therapy, or participating in support groups or other forms of peer support.
+This may involve engaging in therapy, such as Trauma-focused CBT (TF-CBT), Eye Movement Desensitization and Reprocessing (EMDR) Therapy, Emotionally Focused Individual Therapy (EFIT) or participating in support groups or other forms of peer support.
 During this phase, the survivor begins to process the trauma and its effects on their life.
 This can involve telling their story, working through their emotions, and grieving any losses or changes that occurred as a result of the trauma.
 This phase can be painful and difficult, but it is an essential part of the recovery process.
 The goal of this phase is to help the survivor make sense of what happened and begin to integrate the trauma into their life story in a way that feels manageable.

 The Reconnection Phase